datragingscholar/datragingscholar.github.io/_posts/2014-02-11-clean-code-tips-and-tricks-introduction-variables.md

 EmailService::sendCouponExpiringWarning($user->id);
 ```

+Alight!
 Thanks for reading.
 We talked about why we have to write clean code, the
-benefits to adopt it and some tips about variables.
-I'd like to add that Clean
+benefits of adopting it and some tips about variables.
+I hope you enjoyed the
-Code is more about readablity, it's about how you spend a little more time
-writing descriptive and understandable code to let your readers enjoy working
-with it.

-When it comes to testablity, maintainablity and robustness, we have to turn our
-faces to design patterns and principles, which I hope to write about in the near
-future.
-Nonetheless, writing clean code is a powerful way to improve your
-codebase significantly even without following any patterns or principles.

-I hope you enjoyed the post, we'll talk about functions and methods in the next
+post, we'll talk about functions and methods in the next instalment, later
-instalment, later geeks!
+geeks!